 Not.
-Missing a single dose is not serious, as effective blood levels are maintained for more than 24 hours.
-However, skipping a dose should definitely not become a habit.
+Missing a dose is not serious because effective blood levels are maintained for more than 24 hours.
+However, skipping a dose should definitely not become a rule.

 There is no evidence that deworming drugs have a negative effect on GS treatment.
 Like any other drug in the treatment of FIP, there should be good reasons for its use (ie the benefits outweigh the risks).

 Avoid stress and overcrowding.
 Keep cats in small separate groups.
-Consider isolating kittens from the mother after weaning to avoid exposure to the virus.
+Consider isolating kittens from their mother after weaning to avoid exposure to FCoV.
 Do not mix very young kittens with older cats.
-If you can limit coronavirus exposure to 12-16 weeks of age, when the immune system is better developed, the likelihood of developing FIP may be reduced.
-Breeders should avoid mating between cats that have close relatives who have died of FIP or who have fathered kittens that have developed FIP.
-Also follow accepted vaccination protocols and follow proper husbandry practices to reduce further infections.
-Regularly clean and disinfect cages, boxes and bedding.
+If you can limit exposure to the coronavirus until 12-16 weeks of age, when the immune system is more developed, the likelihood of developing FIP may be reduced.
+Breeders should avoid mating between cats that have had close relatives that have died of FIP or that have produced kittens that have developed FIP.
+Also, follow established vaccination protocols and follow proper husbandry practices to limit further infections.
+Clean and disinfect cages, boxes and bedding regularly.
 You can easily destroy the coronavirus with bleach and other disinfectants.